On 143rd Anniversary, The Cornell Daily Sun Looks Back at Its History

 Online news websites and virtual editing increased content accessibility, but limited time in The Sun’s office.
 Morse recalls feeling a sense of satisfaction from watching the printed paper roll off the press prior to The Sun’s digitization.

 “Amazingly, when I was editor, we didn’t have email,” Morse said.
-“And so [when] we went to read an article, everybody was in the newsroom.
+“And so [when] we went to write an article, everybody was in the newsroom.
 So The Sun was this bustling and thriving newsroom, and you would go down [to the Sun office], you would spend the night and you would write your story.”

 With the new website launch, The Sun’s editorial board not only published content online, but also printed the paper five days a week entering the 21st century.
 However, the Great Recession of 2008 to 2009 impacted not just The Sun, but the journalism industry, making it increasingly difficult for print news companies to adapt to an ever changing landscape.